wp-plugins/app-store-assistant/readme.txt

 Tested up to: 3.3.1
 Stable tag: 4.0

-The App Store Assistent adds 4 shortcodes to display an ATOM feed or the detail of an item from Apple's App or Music Stores.
-Affiliate program ready.
+The App Store Assistent adds 4 shortcodes to display an ATOM feed or the detail of an item from Apple's App or iTunes Stores.
+Affiliate ready.

 == Description ==